ntop/PF_RING/doc/modules/accolade.rst

    cd examples; make
    sudo ./pfcount -i anic:0

-Please note that:
+Please note that in order to open port 0 from adapter 0 you should specify anic:DEV:PORT,

-- in order to open port 0 from adapter 0 you should specify anic:DEV:PORT, example:
+example:

 .. code-block:: console